 Understanding Mold and the Importance of Testing

 Mold is also known as the fungus that loves to grow in damp, warm places.
 Some mold species are harmless, but others can cause allergic reactions, respiratory problems, and even neurological symptoms in sensitive people.
-Mold also damages structures and materials such as drywall, insulation, and flooring and sometimes weakens the structural integrity of your property.
+Mold contamination also damages building structures and materials such as drywall, wallpaper, wood, insulation, and flooring and sometimes weakens the structural integrity of your property.

-Mold growth can often be difficult to see in areas such as behind walls, under floors, or in attics and basements.
-It could still be there even if you do not see visible mold.
+Mold growth can often be difficult to see in areas such as behind walls, under floors, or attics and basements.
+It could still be there even if you do not see visible mold spores.
 This is why mold testing becomes necessary—not only for health considerations but also to protect property from damage.

-There are primarily two ways to conduct a mold test:
+There are two ways to conduct a mold test:

 Let’s walk through each so you can make a more informed decision.

-When To Hire A Professional For Mold Inspector
+Benefits Of Hiring A Professional For Mold Inspection

 There is often no better alternative to engaging a professional mold inspector if you suspect the presence of mold or if the issue may be concealed or located in hard-to-access spaces.
 Here’s why: